rish987/trackswitch-manuform/README.md

 ### Bottom Plates

 No supports needed, be sure to rotate these so that the flat side is on the bottom.
+I was able to squeeze both of them on the build plate to print at once, but it's probably a good idea to print them on at a time.

 ### Wrist Rest Holders